5,500Units Under Management

 Avg.
 Time Rental Is on Market 23 Days

-6 Mistakes New Landlords Make
+6 Mistakes New Landlords Make and How to Avoid Them

-It is incredibly challenging and time-consuming, and a large percentage of new landlords fail in their duties when trying to manage it all on their own.
+Unfortunately, until you become a landlord, it’s difficult to predict how complicated property management is.
+It is incredibly challenging and time-consuming, and many new landlords need help in their duties when trying to manage it all on their own.

 If you are considering leasing property in Montgomery, Prince George’s, or even Baltimore County, property management in Maryland involves far more than what meets the eye.
+From filing tax paperwork to lead paint compliance and managing tenant disputes, many landlords are often under-prepared to deal with common rental property issues.

-Common Mistakes New Landlords Should Avoid
+Common Mistakes New Landlords Make

 1. Failing to Remain Empathetic